 Granted, as time changes, what qualifies as mortal sin too changes.
 Many years ago, eating meat on Friday was a mortal sin, now it’s no more.
 Abortion used to a serious sin that qualified a Catholic for excommunication, but as the world now has a liberal view towards it, the Pope, with a stroke of his sacerdotal pen has removed the pain of eternal punishment attached to it.
-This tells a lot about the man-centered system of Catholicism and its grossly unbiblical view of sin.
+This tells a lot about the man-centered system of Catholicism.
 Priests can even encourage some sins:

 “If I [a priest] know that someone has made up his mind to commit sin and there is no other way of preventing him, I may lawfully induce him to be satisfied with some less offence of God than he was bent on committing.
 And so, if a man was determined to commit adultery, I do nothing morally wrong, but rather the contrary, by persuading him to commit fornication instead” (Manual of Moral Theology I:201-202).